brendansparrow/tao/src/index.md

 settle your dust.<br />
 This is the primal identity.<br />
 Be like the Tao.<br />
-It can't be approached or withdrawn from,<br />
+It can&rsquo;t be approached or withdrawn from,<br />
 benefited or harmed,<br />
 honored or brought into disgrace.<br />
 It gives itself up continually.<br />